 Roy must have felt like his ship had come in.
-He could free his wife from breadwinner responsibility (she probably preferred breadwinning), and feel good that important earthlings thought his work was saleable to some thousandaires and maybe even a business tycoon seeking a talking piece for the penthouse parlor.
+He could free his wife from breadwinner responsibility (she probably preferred breadwinning), and feel good that important earthlings thought his work was saleable to some thousandaires, perhaps even a business tycoon seeking a talking piece for the penthouse parlor.

 Did he share his recent success with new students and colleagues?